neo-technology/neo4j-google-k8s-marketplace/restore/README-RESTORE.md

 inspect the `restore.sh` script, because it needs to make certain assumptions about directory structure that come out of archived backups in order to restore properly.

-## Using the Restore Container

-Code for the restore container can be found in this directory, and can be built as a docker container directly, and pushed to any registry as needed.

 ### Create a service key secret to access cloud storage

 First you want to create a kubernetes secret that contains the content of your account service key.
 This key must have permissions to access the bucket and backup set that you're trying to restore.